EugeneDar/dynamotool/readme.md

     $ sudo docker build -t app .
     $ sudo docker run -v <path/to/results>:/logs app

-This code will profile `sample.cpp` file.
+This code will profile `sample.cpp` file and generate `data.csv` file in the specified directory.

 The `fmt` repository example in the `collector.sh` script is simply a demonstration of what can be done with the script.
 By uncommenting that section and repeating the previous steps, you can include the `fmt` repository in the profiling process.

 ## More tests

 To profile additional repositories, simply add their installation instructions to the Dockerfile.
 In `collector.sh` implement test builds, and place the resulting binary files into the `/materials` directory.

+## Visualization

+To visualize the results, run following command:

+    $ python3 painter.py

 ## Explanation